duskox/SecretSanta/README.md

 # Secret Santa backend

-Learning Node.js project and should provide backend functionality for a Secret Santa draw among a group of people.
+Backend for a Secret Santa app that allows people to join a raffle and on a set deadline shows them who they have to buy a present for.

 ## Supposed functionality